Note

 Generate ground truths

-Following the methods from previous Stone Soup tutorials we generate a series of combined linear Gaussian transition models and generate ground truths.
+Following the methods from previous Stone Soup tutorials, we generate a series of combined linear Gaussian transition models and generate ground truths.
 Each ground truth is offset in the y-direction by 10.

-The number of targets in this simulation is defined by ntruths - here there are 3 targets travelling in different directions.
-The time the simulation is observed for is defined by time_max.
+travelling in different directions.
+The time the simulation is observed for is defined by

 np.random.seed(1990)